efrecon/machinery/docs/Reference.md

 contain the name of a global option (the leading dash can be omitted) followed by its value, separated by whitespaces.
 The value can be put between quotes `"` if necessary.

+#### `-storage`

+This option is the directory where `docker-machine` should store all necessary files relevant for the cluster: bootstrapping OS images, certificates and keys, etc. When empty, `machinery` will default to a directory that has the same basename as the main YAML definition file, but starts with a `.` to be kept hidden and ends with a `.mch`. `machinery` will automatically create that directory and pass it further to `docker-machine` each time this is needed.
+This option was introduced in version 0.7, to run `machinery` on clusters that were created using prior versions, you will have to point out the default `docker-machine` location, i.e. usually under `.docker/machine` in your home directory.

 ## YAML Specification